DigitalMusicSolutions/Vida6/README.md

 Full documentation on all supported methods will come soon.

-### ES5

-Can't guarantee that this will always work, but the "vida5.min.js" file should expose VidaController and VidaView classes which follow the same signatures as their ES6 equivalents.
-The verovioWorker.js file is not compiled into this due to how WebWorkers work, but should also work in ES5.

-I guarantee absolutely nothing in ES5 and will gladly take pull requests on the ES6 code to help it work better.

 ## Development

 The "build-tools" folder includes a gulp-managed development setup that will automatically compile the above files.
 The following commands should get you up and running:

 ```
-cd build-tools; npm install
-cd static; ../node_modules/jspm/jspm.js install
+cd build-tools # the directory from which a sample server should be run
+npm install # install all necessary build tools (includes webpack, gulp, and various others)
-cd ../; node_modules/gulp/gulp.js
+node_modules/gulp/gulp.js
 ```

-The `gulp` command above will start a server on port 8066 serving a single HTML page with a Vida instance that takes up the whole screen.
-Changes to CSS and JS will automatically be reflected in the `verovioWorker.js`, `vida.css`, `vida.js`, and `vida5.min.js` files in the root directory of this repository.
+The `gulp.js` command above will start a server on port 8066 serving a single HTML page with a Vida instance that takes up the whole screen.
+This also includes autoreload functionality; any changes to the CSS or JS will automatically be reflected in the browser.

+## ES5 Usage

+Follow the instructions for setting up the development environment above.
+This will create a file at `build-tools/static/js/vida.min.js`, which is symlinked to `vida.min.js` in the root directory.
+This can be included within an ES5 environment.

+An example of this is provided in `build-tools/static/index.html`.